 vi.
-General Description of Planned Capital Expenditures
+General Description of All Planned Capital Expenditures During the Plan Year

 PHA's capital planning and development strategies are designed to support, rehabilitate, and modernize existing PHA sites and to revitalize neighborhoods throughout the City.
 Coordination with the City of Philadelphia's neighborhood revitalization efforts continues to be a priority for PHA.
 PHA works to leverage its limited PHA resources with other resources such as Low Income Housing Tax Credits, private equity, and state and local funding sources.
 Utilization of MTW Block Grant funding and programmatic flexibility remains a critical element in PHA's modernization and development efforts.